The 2019-2020 JCEF local Scholarship Application is open!

-- Make sure that the Teacher or Staff person you ask knows you well.
+- Make sure that the person you ask knows you well.

 - Print out your Activities Chart or a Resume.
-Give it to the Teacher and/or Staff person to assist them in writing you a letter.
+Give it to the person to assist them in writing you a letter.

-- Give each Teacher and/or Staff person a reasonable amount of time to complete your request.
-Politely check back with each Teacher or Staff person to make sure it is completed.
+- Give each person a reasonable amount of time to complete your request.
+Politely check back with each person to make sure it is completed.

 Get it in early, so that it can be critiqued and checked for completeness.
 Your scholarship packet needs to contain in this order: